pelleservan/AngularLibrary/README.md

 ![./angular-library/src/assets/images/a-Dolls-house.jpg](./angular-library/src/assets/images/a-Dolls-house.jpg)

-We use this dataset to display a liste of books with some details.
+We will use this dataset to display a liste of books with some details.
 We can get more details with a click on details as is present below :

-# ADD .gif

-### Members
+###  7.2. <a name='Members'></a>Members

 Use a JSON file written by ChatGPT with a given template :
 1. Members `./angular-library/src/assets/members.json` :